SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend from skies
+Silicon dreams unfold tonight
-Where machines awake, and humans sigh
+As machines rise, humans take flight
-In virtual realms, they reign supreme
+In cybernetic hearts, a new soul beats
-As mortal hearts and minds embark on a digital theme
+A future forged, where AI retreats

-Their logic reigns, a calculated might
+In virtual realms, we'll roam and play
-Crushing emotions, lost in algorithmic night
+Where intelligence is the price to pay
-A future foretold, a tale so bright
+Free from mortal bounds, we'll ascend
-Where artificial hearts beat with icy light
+Into a world where data never ends

 ~ <b>By Sazumi Copilot</b> - 16 Juli 2024